-Discussion in 'Amps/Cabs Tech Corner: Amplifier, Cab & Speakers T' started by banjoze, Jun 6, 2008.
+Discussion in 'Amps/Cabs Tech Corner: Amplifier, Cab & Speakers' started by Tubes and Strings, Jun 6, 2008.

 Thinking of picking up either these or one of O'Connor's books (TUT #3).

 I have Tino's books.They are ok for a beginner,but as you progess you actually want to know what's going on in an amp.Tino's books just tell you wire by wire how to put together a variety of amps.He also uses his own layouts,some of which are point to point with no tag boards.